 Reply: The outcome of the study has been previously published by our group as cited in the manuscript.
 Here we focused on the Chou and Talalay method.
 Some suggestions for the authors' consideration: 1.
 The title of this manuscript is not suitable and did not provide any impact of the outcome of this study.
 It is hard to get away from that fact.
 Please improve it.

 Reply: Done.
-The revised title is “ACA Efficacy by ANDDetection of Antibody-Drug synergism using the Combination Index Equation.
+The revised title is “Potentiation of Anti-Cancer Antibody Efficacy by Anti-Neoplastic Drug: Detection of Antibody-Drug synergism using the Combination Index Equation.

 2. It would be good if authors add a schematic representation of this study.